 Click here if you are not a US citizen

-Georgia recognizes valid driver licenses issued to and held by residents of other countries as long as the "Out Of Country" license is valid (not expired).
-Generally, you may drive in Georgia for up to one year on a valid foreign or International license.
+Georgia recognizes unexpired driver’s licenses issued to and held by residents of other countries as long as the "Out Of Country" license is unexpired.
+Generally, you may drive in Georgia for up to one year on an unexpired foreign license.
+Please note that if the driver's license issued to you in your home country is not printed in English, then you will also need an unexpired International Driving Permit (IDP).

-- All drivers from other nations, including Canada and US Territories, must pass Georgia's written, road and vision tests to be issued a Georgia driver's license.
+- Drivers from nations not having a reciprocal agreement with the Department of Driver Services, including Canada and US Territories, must pass Georgia's written, road and vision tests to be issued a Georgia driver's license.
 Knowledge (written) tests must begin at least 30 minutes before center closing time.

-- You should present your Out of Country/International License or Identification card to receive a Georgia license or Identification card.
+- You should present your Out of Country/International License or Identification Card along with a letter from the South Korean Consulate.to receive a Georgia driver’s license or identification card.
 Out of country licenses/permits/ID cards are returned to non US citizens with the following exceptions: Commercial licenses and permits.
 US Citizens who hold a license/permit/ID card issued by any foreign jurisdiction or US territory must surrender the license/permit/ID card.
+Customers with dual U.S. and foreign citizenship may choose whether or not they wish to retain a foreign driver’s license unless they are applying for a commercial driver’s license in the State of Georgia.

-- For those drivers who are not citizens and not authorized to work in the United States, you will need to obtain a Form SSA-L676 'SSN CARD DENIAL NOTICE' from a local SSA office before visiting a DDS Customer Service Center to apply for a driver's license.
+- For those drivers who are not lawfully-present non-citizens and who are not authorized to work in the United States under their current immigrations status, you will need to obtain a Form SSA-L676 'SSN CARD DENIAL NOTICE' from a local SSA office before visiting a DDS Customer Service Center to apply for a driver's license.

 - You may contact the SSA at (800) 772-1213 or visit their website at http://www.ssa.gov/onlineservices/ and select 'field office locator' to find the SSA office nearest you.